Kayinnasaki/kayin.moe-article-pages/06.other-projects/04.faq/default.md

 Also Wordpress sucks and Matt Mullenweg can go get his rancid ass buried in hammers.
 The cool trans girls on tumblr somehow didn't bully him enough.
 Wordpress was so miserable to maintain for a solo poster that it made me not want to post.

-As for how its nice?
+As for how it's nice?
 Hours of tweaking CSS.

 ## I like how think about and talk about games!
 Do you have any books or articles on game design or game history you recommend?

 There hasn't been a game design book I have ever liked and felt like I could recommend.
 People like to hold up books as some First Tier Highest-Prestige level of information, but a book has to fit it's form just as much as a youtube video does.
 Books need to be comprehensive in a way I feel doesn't actually suit the realities of game design and finding a voice as an artist.
 They can't just tell you about all their tools, they need *a thesis*.
 I'm not saying they're *bad*, but if you like my vibe, they're not going to get you there.

 In general I don't take in a lot of *game design* content.
 There are good youtube videos and stuff for that, but most of it is focusing on an intro level.
 I'm also inherently distrustful of any advice from channels who have pressure to release regularly.
-If you're new, just go through [Masahiro Sakurai's Channel](https://www.youtube.com/@sora_sakurai_en).
-Its very entry level but will introduce you to tons of concepts without being prescriptive.
+If you're new, just go through [Masahiro Sakurai's Channel](https://www.youtube.com/@sora_sakurai_en). it's very entry level but will introduce you to tons of concepts without being prescriptive.

 I mostly get stuff piece meal.
-If I watch stuff, its usually post-mortems, stuff that deal with the realities of a project.
+If I watch stuff, it's usually post-mortems, stuff that deal with the realities of a project.
 I get a lot of game design thoughts by following weird creators and playing their weird games.
 Following people like [Sylvie](https://bsky.app/profile/sylviefluff.bsky.social), or [Bennett Foddy](https://bsky.app/profile/foddy.net), whose designs challenge accepted orthodoxy, can help you look at and approach games differently.
 Game design is more like cooking than anything, where rules are a rough guideline and goals are based more on taste than any objective criteria.

 I also recommend listening to creators for other fields and hobbies.
 I listen to woodworkers, film critics, prop builders, gardeners, chefs, and honestly anyone I find even slightly interesting talk about their craft.
 There is so much overlap between all creative work, and a frequent issue with games/game devs is our influences are often so *internal* rather than external.
 Being a more well rounded person will make you better at all forms of art.
 People joke about "Miyamoto is gardening now so he's going to make a game about gardening" but that's so healthy.